Goltzishpt/global_mind/README.md

 # Global mind
-This is a simple HTTP server for checking and downloading device firmware.
+This is a simple application for managing IoT devices in Python.

 ## Installation
 - Clone the repository: